Choosing your first mountain bike

 Bicycle trailthe ultimate initiation frame

-Not being tied to any particular discipline, trail bikes stand out for their versatility.
+As it is not linked to any particular discipline, the trail is distinguished by its versatility.
 The perfect choice for those who want to do it all: climb efficiently and enjoy the descents without too many technical constraints.

-Trail bikes are designed to provide a stable, reassuring ride on a wide variety of trails.
-A true jack-of-all-trades, these bikes prioritize comfort rather than performance: perfect for confident beginners.
+Bikes from trail are designed to offer a stable, reassuring ride on a wide variety of trails, with a suspension fork with 130 to 150 mm of travel providing grip and control.
+A true jack-of-all-trades, these bikes prioritize comfort over performance: perfect for confident beginners.

 Enduro bikes: the versatile in-between